-5.2 Parts Replacement

-Fuse
+5.2 How to replace the Fuse

-The fuse in the processor unit protects the equipment from overcurrent and equipment fault.
-If the fuse blows, find the cause before you replace the fuse.
+A fuse is located on the front of the processor unit.
+The fuse protects the equipment from reverse polarity of the ship's mains and equipment fault.
+If a fuse blows, find the cause before replacing it.
 Use the correct fuse.
-A wrong fuse can damage the equipment.
+Using the wrong fuse will damage the equipment and void the warranty.